Outback Steakhouse Mac and Cheese Recipe

 4. Set a small saucepan over low heat on the stovetop to warm.

-5. Add the Velveeta cheese cubes into the saucepan.
+5. Add the Velveeta cheese cubes to the saucepan.

 6. Pour in the heavy cream.